brown-band/website/pages/scripts/1979-1980/fall/dartmouth.md

 Ladies and Gentlymen, Friends and Alumni, Blutarsky, Pinto, and Flounder, it’s the Brown University, Yes, We’d Do It Again Band.

-:sd[Band plays "Ever True" twice, marching off in formation the second time through].
+:sd[Band plays “Ever True” twice, marching off in formation the second time through].